The spine’s ability to provide support and mobility simultaneously makes it more susceptible to injury.

 - If associated with incontinence, go to the emergency room

-Our spine doctor at Georgia Bone & Joint understands that damage to the spinal cord is not only disruptive, but also potentially devastating to those affected.
+Our spine doctors at Georgia Bone & Joint understand that damage to the spinal cord is not only disruptive but also potentially devastating to those affected.
 Spine conditions and injuries should be examined by a spine specialist for prompt and proper diagnosis.

 Why choose Georgia Bone & Joint?

-Our spine doctor at Georgia Bone & Joint has completed additional training, specifically in the back, neck, and spine.
-With this advanced training, DR. CHAD KESSLER has the experience and expertise to assess, diagnose, and treat your spine injury or condition individually to your needs.
+Our spine doctors at Georgia Bone & Joint have completed additional training, specifically in the back, neck, and spine.
+With this advanced training, Dr. Kessler and Dr. Love have the experience and expertise to assess, diagnose, and treat your spine injury or condition individually to your needs.